MrLag31/yobecs/README.md

 ## Details

-My goal in the implementation of this **ECS** was to reduce the number of indirection between an Entity and its data inside of a Component.
-The idea in this implementation is that an element of the set that defines where the data is for each entity uniquely identifies said Entity.
+My goal in my implementation of this **ECS** was to reduce the number of indirections between an Entity and its data inside of a Component.
+The idea is that an element of the set that defines where the data is for each entity uniquely identifies said entity.
 And thus, an Entity is simply a pointer to this element.

 However, one must garantee that this pointer is never invalidated.
 The only basic standard structure having this guarantee is `std::array` in which each iterator is valid until the destruction of the array.
 The manager of this set thus simply handles a vector of unique pointers to array called *Blocks* and gives out available spots.
 Finally, elements of these *Blocks* are a collection of indices indicating where the Entity's data is stored in each Component.
 This requires to have a constant a number of Components.